-The Pelletron Charging System is the heart of the accelerator system.
-The Pelletron charging system excels above all others when it comes to durability and stability due largely in party by the unique Pelletron charging chain.
+The Pelletron charging system is the heart of the accelerator system.
+The Pelletron charging system excels above all others when it comes to durability and stability, due largely to the unique Pelletron charging chain.

 The Pelletron charging chain used in NEC accelerators was developed in the mid 1960s as an improvement over the older Van de Graaff charging belts.
 These belts suffered from a number of operational difficulties including terminal voltage instability and susceptibility to spark damage.
 They also generated belt dust, which necessitated frequent cleaning inside the accelerator tank.
 The chain rapidly proved to be more durable than the old belts, while producing a greater terminal stability than had been possible before.
 It eliminated the belt dust problem as well.
 The chain does not limit ultimate terminal potential, and it is in use in electrostatic accelerators up to and above 25 MV.